Hacker News

 Can you explain more what type of game would need a call stack snapshot?
 I've never developed a game, but it seems like as long as you store like the initial state and prng you could always get the current state by replaying the full history.
 All the other logic would be stored outside the state, and only added when "committed".
 As long as prng is stable and you start from the clean state every time, you'd get the same outcome.

-3 hours ago by yojo
+10 months ago by yojo

 I think I have a good example from Magic: the Gathering.